luvnft/podsearch/README.md

 - [x] Fix the buttons
 - [x] Segments have to move
 - [x] Add segment search functionality route so it can be shared.
-- [ ] ~~Add the firefox colors as the nuxt progress bar bar color  and find out why loding indicator doesnt work~~ (This is meaningless as the NuxtLoadingIndicator is only present on SPAs not SSR apps.
 - [x] Search button index redirect
 - [x] Time location needs to update if livesubs are enabled.
 - [x] Livesubs button is needed